How We’re Funded

 $465,888 ”Data, Science, and Environmental Justice at the U.S. Environmental Protection Agency”

 EDGI is utilizing these funds to investigate how the environmental justice (EJ) movement in the United States has affected data- and science-related values, methods, and practices at the Environmental Protection Agency (EPA) over the last four decades.
 Building on prior studies of this agency undertaken by interdisciplinary researchers at the Environmental Data and Governance Initiative (EDGI), the proposed project hones in on a pivotal yet problematic arena of the EPA’s incorporation of environmental justice into its work: its approaches to cumulative exposure.
-Our research team includes academics, Environmental Justice groups, and the academic advisory committee.
+Our research team includes academics, environmental justice groups, and the academic advisory committee.

 ------------------------------------------------------------------------------------------------------------------------------------